Dysthymia: Treatments

 Persistent depressive disorder can be treated with psychotherapy and pharmacotherapy.
 The overall rate and degree of treatment success is somewhat lower than for non-chronic depression, and a combination of psychotherapy and pharmacotherapy shows the best results.

-Therapy
+Psychotherapy

 Psychotherapy can be effective in treating dysthymia.
 In a meta-analytic study from 2010, psychotherapy had a small but significant effect when compared to control groups.
 However, psychotherapy is significantly less effective than pharmacotherapy in direct comparisons.

 There are many different types of psychotherapy, and some are more effective than others.